ORoufat/Easy_Python_Challenges/README.md

 Q11 - (Double Letters)

 Define a fubction named DOUBLE_LETTERS that takes a single parameter.
 The parameter is a string.
 Your function must returnn TRUE if there are two identical letters in a row in the string and FALSE otherwise.

+Q12- Adding Removing Dots

+Write a function named ADD_DOTS that takes a string and adds "." in between each letter.
+For example calling ADD_DOTS('TEST') should return the string T.E.S.T